rachitjain2706/Auto-Text-Summarizer/README.md

 2. Sentence length (A longer sentence may be more important)

 During the whole process, we learned a lot.
-We developed some non Naive Bayes codes as well: NeuralNet.py and TextRank.py
+We developed some non Naive Bayes codes as well: NeuralNet.py and TextRank.py (now in /Experimental Code)

 If you need help, feel free to ask/make an issue.